awewsomegamer/Szikra/README.md

 /compiler/	- Simple compiler designed to compile to the assembly language (not yet worked on)

-/emulator/ 	- Works with assemblerv2
+/emulator/ 	- Works with assemblerv2 -v 3

 /test/		- Test files
 </pre>